Gortin Glen Forest Park

 Gortin Glen Forest Park is six miles north of Omagh at the western gateway to the Sperrin mountains.

 There is currently an outbreak of the Japanese larch tree disease (P. ramorum) in the Lislap East area of Gortin Glen Forest.
-Timber harvesting work will be ongoing until winter 2013.
+Timber harvesting continues until winter 2013.

 During this work, there are restrictions on public access to the forest park and the mountain biking trail.
 For information about closures, check entrances at the mountain biking trail.